 - Transfer times.
 While banks take from one to three days or more to complete a transfer, money transfer services promise faster transfer times, sometimes within minutes.

 Tips for keeping your cash safe

 Wherever you are in the world, keep in mind a few safety tips when picking up a transfer:

-- Phone ahead to confirm an agent’s location and hours.
+- Call ahead.
+Call to confirm an agent’s location and hours.

-- Avoid agents in high-crime or unsafe areas.
+- Be aware.
+Avoid agents in high-crime or unsafe areas.

-- Ask a friend to come along for the pick-up.
+- Bring a friend.
+Ask a friend to come along for the pickup.

-- Keep your cash hidden and avoid carrying it around longer than necessary.
+- Hide it.
+Keep your cash hidden and avoid carrying it around longer than necessary.

-- Deposit your funds into an account as soon as you can.
+- Secure it.
+Deposit your funds into an account as soon as you can, if possible.